«prev

 Notice that in order to be a functor, a map does not have to list all roads that exist in real life, and all traveling options (“the map is not the territory”), the only requirement is that the roads that it lists should be actual — this is a characteristic shared by all many-to-one relationships (i.e. functions).

-Human perception is functorial
+Human perception might be functorial

-My thesis is that to perceive the world around us, we are going through a bunch of functors that go from more raw “low-level” mental models to more abstract “high-level” ones.
+As we saw, in addition to category theory, functors apper in many disciplines that study the human mind, such as logic, linguistics, semiotics and the like.
+I thought about why is it so in a blog post that I wrote.
+My response to that question is that human perception, human thinking, is itself functorial: to perceive the world around us, we are going through a bunch of functors that go from more raw “low-level” mental models to more abstract “high-level” ones.

 Perception is functorial